-Pillar pages are the central pages of a website that represent a topic idea in which related content is built around.
-This model is implemented to organize the structure of the content that is published on a website.
+Pillar pages are the central pages of a website that represent a topic idea in which related SEO content is built around.
+This model is implemented to organize the content structure of a website.

 Many have made the mistake of publishing content randomly on their site with no purpose to how the overall site structure is being affected.
 The results are a scattered array of articles that are not organized in a way that indicates hierarchy or depth to any specific topic.

 The concept of search intent has been around for years however, the ability of search engines to assess intent has never been more accurate than it is today.
 The ability to extract meaning from content has given search engines a greater understanding of how to assess content and store it more accurately in its index.

 This has led to a significant leap in the quality of SEO writing that is being displayed on the first page of results.
 Every search engine would like to present the best options for every given query put forth and one of the criteria that exist is whether a site can be trusted to provide quality information.

-Demonstrating the expertise of your company along with the ability to satisfy search intent plays a significant role in the competitive placement of your website in the search results.
+Demonstrating the expertise of your company with SEO optimized blog posts plays a significant role in the competitive placement of your website in the search results.

 The pillar page model